nais/handbook/docs/technical/tenant-setup/addons/digdir.md

 -----END CERTIFICATE-----
 ```

-## For NAIS
+## For Nais

-When Digdirator is enabled, NAIS configures Digdirator with a service account which holds a set of roles to access Google Cloud KMS and Secret Manager in your
+When Digdirator is enabled, Nais configures Digdirator with a service account which holds a set of roles to access Google Cloud KMS and Secret Manager in your
 cluster project.

 To access `Google KMS` the service account is assigned the IAM role `roles/cloudkms.signerVerifier`,